diaghilev/course-dbt/greenery/analyses/week4.md

 ### Modeling Challenge

-We can continuously **monitor the product funnel conversion rates** with the following query:
+We can continuously **monitor the product funnel** with the following query:

 ```
 SELECT